 The Bad Seed

 Most kids are cute, but some are creepy—very creepy—and Rhoda Penmark is one of those bad seeds whose manipulative brilliance helps her literally get away with murder.
-But can a mother's fear of her own child triumph over maternal love?
+But can maternal love triumph over a mother's fear of her own child?
 William March's chilling classic is so much more than just a horror novel.
 It's a blend of everything you love about Southern Gothics that paint a telling portrait of midcentury America.